 Accounting principles are standards that are defined by the Generally Accepted Accounting Principles (GAAP).
 Therefore, all of the concepts and standards can be traced back to the underlying accounting principles.

-Here is the list and examples of accounting principles that will give you a better idea of how businesses use the cost principle in action.
+Here is the list and examples of accounting principles that will give you a better idea of how businesses use the accounting principles in action.

 The cost principle states that any asset acquired by a company must be recorded in financial records at its original cash value rather than its market value.
 The assets recorded value will not fluctuate along with inflation or changes in market value.